-In this blog, I share tools, techniques and tips I’ve picked up since my coaching career began back in 2005.
+In this blog, I share tools, techniques and tips that I’ve picked up since beginning my coaching career in 2005.

 These are techniques and tools that help me to consistently stay within a state of happiness.

 Can I please mention that I am an innovator, not an inventor everything I share I’ve learned along the way.